 These sessions will build skills to help students become more successful both academically and professionally.
 The next three sessions will present tips for searching for practicum opportunities and culminate with the Practicum Fair.
 The last three sessions will provide tips and skills for obtaining jobs in the public health field.

-As a student here at SPH you enjoy all the benefits of a student enrolled at Texas A&M University.
-Aggieland is filled with sporting events, plays, a recreation center, lectures and special guests that can help enrich and enhance your education and time here at SPH.
-The Bryan/College Station community is welcoming and friendly.
-Students enjoy a copious amount of restaurants to dine at, shopping around town, historic downtown Bryan, and numerous night life venues to support an active social life.
+As a student at the School of Public Health you enjoy all the benefits of a student enrolled at Texas A&M University.
+Aggieland is filled with sporting events, plays, a recreation center, lectures and special guests that can help enrich and enhance your education and time here.
+The Bryan-College Station community is welcoming and friendly.
+Students enjoy a copious amount of restaurants, shopping, historic downtown Bryan, and numerous night life venues to support an active social life.

 College Station Local Guide